mliew21396/remote-work-u2/week-4/9-cultural-blog.md

 You probably still have a list of changes you want to make to your site.
 Try to keep your HTML/CSS knowledge fresh by following your maintenance schedule.
 Incorporate some of your planned changes if you have time.

 ## Release 4: Publish
-Link to your blog on the blog-posts/index.html of your site and push your changes.
+Link to your blog on the blog/index.html of your site and push your changes.

 ## Release 5: Promote
-Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!
+Now it's time to show off your work and share your knowledge with your cohort-mates using Twitter!

 Tweet your blog post using **#DBCTechProbs**.